 Italian instructors Cecilia Ricci and Camilla Carrega discuss the summer courses they teach at Eastern Illinois University; Ricci oversees "Mediterranean Culture and Cuisine" and Carrega mentors the "Introduction to Italian Wines" class.

 Dedicated students are successful and we have a long history of dedicated and successful students.
-The University, and numerous donors affiliated with the School of Family and Consumer Sciences, supports student success by providing competitive opportunities for student to receive scholarships and awards.
+The University and numerous donors affiliated with the School of Family and Consumer Sciences support student success by providing competitive opportunities for student to receive scholarships and awards.
 Additionally, student access to campus resources, such as the Booth Library and use of technology throughout campus, supports student success.
 Going abroad to study for one or two weeks or better yet, a full semester provides the opportunity to experience different cultures, food and lifestyle, which also supports student success.
 EIU faculty are also available to support and guide students.
 We know our students are successful as they are highly marketable and generally find employment within 3-6 months of program completion, while other graduates move on to pursue a Ph.D.

 Sara Wade: Using EIU Training to Create Career Opportunities